philipturner/openmm-metal/README.md

 The Metal plugin may transition to using the Metal API directly.
 This would provide greater control over the CPU-side command encoding process, solving a long-standing latency bottleneck for 1000-atom systems.
 However, it removes mixed and double precision on Intel Macs. <b>FP64 emulation is proven to work on Apple silicon, but is not a priority for molecular dynamics.</b> A backward-compatible OpenCL compilation path may or may not be maintained.

+Vendors:
+- Apple Mac GPUs are supported in current and future releases.
+- Apple iOS GPUs are not working yet, but running on iOS is an end goal.
+- AMD and Intel GPUs are in long-term service mode.
+The v1.0.0 tag on GitHub works, but newer versions are failing tests on Intel Macs.

 ## Performance

 Expect a 2-4x speedup for large simulations.